Colorado Rockies

 The Colorado Rockies are an American professional baseball team based in Denver.
-The Rockies compete in Major League Baseball (MLB) as a member club of the National League (NL) West division.
+The Rockies compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
 The team plays its home baseball games at Coors Field, which is located in the Lower Downtown area of Denver.
-It is owned by the Monfort brothers and managed by Bud Black.
+The club is owned by the Monfort brothers.

 The Rockies began as an expansion team for the 1993 season and played their home games for their first two seasons at Mile High Stadium.
-Since 1995, they have played at Coors Field, which has earned a reputation as a hitter's park.
+Since 1995, they have played at Coors Field, which has earned a reputation as a hitter's park, as demonstrated by the 1995 team that had four players (Dante Bichette, Vinny Castilla, Andrés Galarraga, and Larry Walker) each hit for 30 home runs; they were nicknamed the "Blake Street Bombers."
 The Rockies have qualified for the postseason five times, each time as a Wild Card winner.
-In 2007, the team earned its first (and only) NL pennant after winning 14 of their final 15 games in the regular season to secure a Wild Card position, capping the streak off with a 13-inning 9-8 victory against the San Diego Padres in the tiebreaker game affectionately known as "Game 163" by Rockies fans.
+In 2007, the team earned its only NL pennant after winning 14 of their final 15 games in the regular season to secure a Wild Card position, capping the streak off with a 13-inning 9–8 victory against the San Diego Padres in the tiebreaker game affectionately known as "Game 163" by Rockies fans.
 The Rockies then proceeded to sweep the Philadelphia Phillies and Arizona Diamondbacks in the NLDS and NLCS and entered the 2007 World Series as winners of 21 of their last 22 games.
 However, they were swept by the American League (AL) champions Boston Red Sox in four games.